You may wish to see a page with an introduction to this section first.

 Acquasparta was built on a low rock which per se did not provide adequate protection, so in medieval times it was surrounded by walls strengthened by round towers: its northern side housed a small rocca (fortress); these medieval aspects (including a few narrow streets and an old gate) still characterize some parts of the town.

 In 1540 the Cesi acquired Acquasparta from the Farnese; in 1561 they started to build a large Renaissance palace which was completed in 1579.
-Federico II Cesi who was born in the Roman family palace (Palazzo Cesi alla Maschera d'Oro), spent many years at Acquasparta and in 1624 Galileo Galilei visited him.
+Federico II Cesi, who was born in the Roman family palace in Rione Ponte (Palazzo Cesi alla Maschera d'Oro), spent many years at Acquasparta and in 1624 Galileo Galilei visited him.
+The Cesi had other palaces in Rione Borgo.

 S. Cecilia: (left) bell tower; (right) interior